 - A determination if the participant has met expectations for teaching practice and for growth mindset & professionalism.

-Urban Teachers provides school reports to principals after Semester 1 to inform them about participants’ progress during those two (2) quarters.
+Urban Teachers provides school reports to principals after the fall semester to inform them about participants’ progress during those two (2) quarters.
 Urban Teachers expects all participants to take responsibility for monitoring their own progress throughout the year by accessing their ratings on the Teacher Practice Rubric (TPR) posted on EdReflect.

 Urban Teachers participants must master the classroom skills and abilities necessary to become highly skilled classroom teachers.
 Urban Teachers evaluates each participant’s classroom skills, elaborated more fully in the Teacher Practice Rubric, as it exists and may be amended from time to time.
 Ratings on the power indicators are averaged to generate a score for each observation.

 Each quarter, as per the desired coaching treatment, Urban Teachers averages the score from the comprehensive coaching cycle and from an independent observation to generate an overall score and shares this information in the quarterly performance report.
-Urban Teachers has set expectations that gradually increase throughout a participant’s time in the program (see Table 7: Participant Performance Expectations Overview).
+Urban Teachers has set expectations that gradually increase throughout a participant’s time in the program (see Table 8: Program Requirements Overview).
 The overall score is compared to the expectation for that program year.

 Growth Mindset & Professionalism: